Akshit0666/UNIFIED_MENTOR_PROJECTS/README.md

 These projects highlight the versatility of data science in solving diverse problems and can be extended further for real-time applications or deeper analysis.

 🙋‍♂️ Author
-Akshit Singh
+Akshit Singh,

-Data Science Internship at Unified Mentor
+Data Science Internship at Unified Mentor,

 Feel free to connect or reach out for collaboration or feedback!